noobshow/terms/privacy/global.md

 * **Browser and device data**, such as IP address, device type, operating system and Internet browser type, screen resolution, operating system name and version, device manufacturer and model, language, plug-ins, add-ons and the version of the Services You are using;
 * **Transaction data**, such as purchases, purchase amount, date of purchase, and payment method;
 * **Cookie and tracking technology data**, such as time spent on the Services, pages visited, language preferences, and other anonymous traffic data; and
-* **Company data**, such as a company’s legal structure, product and service offerings, jurisdiction, company records, and information submitted through the [Stripe Atlas](https://stripe.com/atlas) service.
+* **Company data**, such as a company's legal structure, product and service offerings, jurisdiction, company records, and information submitted through the [Stripe Atlas](https://stripe.com/atlas) service.

 ### 3. How We Use Data